This help article will help you set up the Invoice Inbox and start getting your invoices read, for fast and easy processing. So let’s get you started.

-If you have “Finance” or “Admin” roles for every division of multiple Business Units, you can process invoices for multiple companies.
+For other users, If they have “Finance” or “Admin” roles for every division of multiple Business Units, you can process invoices for multiple companies.
 You will only be able to see invoices for the Business Units that you are assigned to.
+If you are unsure what this means, read the article on user management.

 Setting up the Inbox email